petsc/petsc/doc/manual/blas-lapack.rst

 routines for many other operations.
 See the OpenBLAS manual for more information.
 The configure option ``--download-openblas`` provides a full BLAS/LAPACK implementation.

 BLIS does not bundle LAPACK with it so PETSc's configure attempts to locate a compatible system LAPACK library to use if ``--download-blis`` is selected.
 One can use ``--download-f2cblaslapack --download-blis``.
 This is recommended as a portable high-performance option.
+It is possible if you use ``--download-blis`` without ``--download-f2cblaslapack`` the BLIS library installed will **not** be used!
+Instead, PETSc will link in some LAPACK implementation and the BLAS that comes with that implementation!